drew-forsberg/Boomtown.Notes/README.md

-# Fullstack Coding Exercise by Drew M. Forsberg
+# Boomtown Notes App by Drew M. Forsberg

 ## Prerequisites
 The following items must be installed: